Contact Dr Veronica Burke

 Veronica has a strong teaching and consulting background and has held senior Faculty roles in several UK Higher Education Institutions.
 Prior to joining Cranfield, she was a member of Faculty at Ashridge Business School where she contributed to a range of open and tailored executive education programmes in leadership, change management and organisational development utilising indoor and outdoor environments.

 Veronica's research is focused around optimising personal performance and wellness at work.
 Her latest book chapter highlights the critical considerations in creating long term high performing teams.

 Veronica is an executive development consultant with extensive UK and international experience.
 She has a strong background in individual and team coaching, leadership and organisational development.
 Skilled in the end-to-end management of executive leadership development, 1-1 coaching, assessment, moderation and curriculum design.
 Extensive experience in the delivery of management development programmes for a wide range of public and private sector organisations.

 For over 12 years, Veronica was a member of Faculty at Cranfield University School of Management.
-She is currently a Visiting Fellow and Director of the flagship Cranfield General Management Programme and The Cranfield Talent Development Programme.
-She works with a wide range of clients across all sectors and industries.
+She was previously Director of the flagship Cranfield General Management Programme, The Cranfield Talent Development Programme and The Business Growth Programme.
+Currently a Visiting Fellow, Veronica works with a wide range of clients across all sectors and industries.

 Her specialisms include:

 Veronica has worked with clients from a wide variety of sectors including financial services, technology, construction, hospitality and the public sector.
 Specific clients include the BBC, BP, The Home Office, Barclays and Sadlers Wells Theatre.

 Articles In Journals

 - Collins D, Burke V, Martindale A & Cruickshank A. (2015) The illusion of competency versus the desirability of expertise: Seeking a common standard for support professionals in sport., Sports Medicine, 45 (1) 1-7.